nus-cs1010/2324-s1/docs/policies.md

 ## Email Communication

+* [Piazza](https://piazza.com/class/krfo8m0yrkv6t2#) is the preferred platform if you have questions to ask or issues to raise (either publicly to your classmates or privately to the instructors).

-* Please use only your official NUS email for communication with the teaching staff -- either the one with `@u.nus.edu` or `@comp.nus.edu.sg`.
+* But if you must use email, please use only your official NUS email for communication with the teaching staff -- either the one with `@u.nus.edu` or `@comp.nus.edu.sg`.

-* Please use email only for private matters.
-Prefix your email subject with `[CS1010]`.
+* Prefix your email subject with `[CS1010]`.

-* {++Please email to both instructors `ooiwt@comp.nus.edu.sg` and `dler@comp.nus.edu.sg` to make sure that the response to your email is not delayed.++}

-* Please use [Piazza](https://piazza.com/class/jkqlna92ju045j) for other matters related to the module.
-If you email us privately and we feel that your questions/answers are useful to the rest of the class, we will publish it on Piazza, with anonymization when appropriate.
+* If you email us privately and we feel that your questions/answers are useful to the rest of the class, we will publish it on Piazza, with anonymization when appropriate.

-## Lab Sessions
+## Tutorial and Lab Sessions

-* Attendance is not compulsory at NUS, but we do take attendance during the tutorial sessions.
+* Attendance is not compulsory at NUS, but we do take attendance during the tutorial and lab sessions for contract tracing purposes.

-* You should stick to your allocated time slot for tutorials.
-If there is a strong reason for you to attend another tutorial session, please inform your tutor.
+* You should stick to your allocated time slot for labs and tutorials.
+If there is a strong reason for you to attend another session, please inform your tutor.

 ## Late Submissions

 * All programming assignments must be submitted on time.
 If you need an extension, please ask for one and provide a justification for approval.
 Only academic reasons and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Attending a wedding is not).

 * For late submission, there is a 1% penalty (of the total assessment grade) for every 5-minutes after the deadline, capped at 80%.
 For example, if an assessment that was given 40 marks was submitted 100 minutes after the deadline, the student will get 32 marks instead (20% penalty).
 If it is submitted 10 hours after the deadline, the student will get 8 marks (as the cap of 80% penalty has been reached).

+* No submission will be accepted a week after the deadline.

 ## Discussions and Plagiarism